jangroth/aws-certification-notes/advanced-networking-speciality.md

     * Customer side of Site-to-site VPN
     * A physical device or software application on your side of the VPN connection
 * **NAT**
+  * 'One-way valve' that allows access *to* the internet, but not *from*.
   * *NAT Instances*
     * Manually configured instance from an NAT AMI
     * Need to manually disable *source/destination check* on the instance
   * *NAT Gateway*
     * AWS-mananged service
     * HA per AZ, create one gateway per AZ
+* **DNS**
+  * Route53 resolver is provided for VPC (can be disabled)
+    * Can provide DHCP options to provide own DNS configuration
+  * DNS hostnames are provides (can be disabled)
+    * Private (internal) hostname: `ip-private-ipv4-address.region.compute.internal`
+    * Public (external) hostname: `ec2-public-ipv4-address.region.compute.amazonaws.com`
+#### Security Components
+* **Security Groups**
+  * Acts as a virtual, distributed firewall to control inbound and outbound traffic to instances
+  * Acts on instance level, not subnet level
+  * 'Allow rules' for inbound and outbound traffic (*no* explicite deny rules)
+    * All outbound traffic is allowed by default
+    * All inbound traffic is denied per default
+  * Support *allow* rules only
+    * Cannot block individual IP adresses (use NACL for that)
+  * *Stateful* - will always allow response to (allowed) outbound traffic
+  * Can refer to other security groups, e.g. allow traffic from there
+  * Can have mulitple security groups attached to an instance
+  * Can have any number of instances within a security group
 * **Network ACL**
   * Subnet level, acting as firewall
   * One subnet can (and must) only ever be associated to one NACL, however, one NACL can be associated to many subnets